In June 2020, I quit my stable 9-5 job in pursuit of creative entrepreneurship.

 This was phase one of my planning exercise.

-I did research, figured out how much I needed to have saved, I came up with a rough timeline of when I wanted to start, and then I worked backwards to figure out how much I needed to save each month to reach that goal.
+I did research, figured out how much I needed to have saved to start a business, came up with a rough timeline of when I wanted to start, and then I worked backwards to figure out how much I needed to save each month to reach that goal.

 By doing just a little bit of planning, I reduced my risk of starting the business by a great amount because I would have enough savings to not need any income for the business for a year.
 This would give me time to figure things out and find my footing as an entrepreneur.

-I then took the time to start business planning which included creating a marketing plan, a content plan, my value proposition, service models, etc.
+I then took the time to start business planning which included things like:

 All of that stuff was in motion before I even started the business or quit my job.